larsiusprime/firetongue/README.md

 **Use UTF-8 encoding ONLY!!!!!!**

-Also, just because some spreadsheet program accepts your crazy custom CSV format doesn't mean that it's correct, and it could easily make FireTongue choke. *Properly* formatted CSV files:
+Also, just because some spreadsheet program accepts your crazy custom TSV/CSV format doesn't mean that it's correct, and it could easily make FireTongue choke.
+FireTongue supports exactly two specific formats -- TSV, and CSV, subject to these rules:

+*Properly* formatted firetongue TSV files:

+* Do NOT wrap cells in quotes or any other sort of formatting.
+* Separate each cell with a single standard tab character, (	) 0x09 in UTF-8
+    * Do not use spaces, multiple tabs, a mixture of tabs and spaces, or any other whitespace!
+* End each line with a comma and endline
+    * FireTongue accepts both windows and unix style endlines (theoretically)

+The TSV format is preferred because it is simpler and faster for both humans to create, read, and parse.
+When properly formatted, no regular expressions are needed to parse TSV, only a String.split() command.

+That said a specific CSV format is also available.

+*Properly* formatted firetongue CSV files:

 * Wrap each cell in a standard double-quote character, ( " ), 0x22 in UTF-8
     * Do not use the single-quote ( ' ) or left/right quotes (“ ”) or anything else!